 - Place the dressed pasta layer carefully over the spinach florentine layer in the baking dish.

 - Sprinkle the cheese over top of the pasta layer.

-- Bake for 20 to 30 minutes until the cheese is melted and beginning to turn golden brown.
+- Bake for 20 minutes or until the cheese is melted and beginning to turn golden brown.